 The average daily movement of the Dow was 126.85 points, meaning on an average day last year, the Dow moved a little less than one-third of its total annual return (126.85/398.04 = 0.32).
 The fact that the Dow was down about 400 points for the year simply means there were a couple more bad days than good days last year.

-To find out what you should be focusing on instead of the daily returns, read our ebook, A Minimalist’s Guide to Understanding Financial Markets.
+To find out what you should be focusing on instead of the daily returns, read our eBook, 9 Principles of Intelligent Investors.

 (1) Heads was up and tails was down.
 The path for the first coin was: HTTTHTTTHHTHHHTHTTHHTHTTHTTHTHTTHHTTTHHHHTHHHTTHHH, and the path for the second coin was: HTHTHHHTHHHTHTTHTHHTTHTTTHHHTHHHTHHTHTHHTHHTTHTTTT.